LLNL/merlin/docs/source/modules/run_simulation/run_simulation.rst

 Run a Real Simulation
 =====================

+.. admonition:: Summary

   This module aims to do a parameter study on a well-known benchmark problem for viscous incompressible fluid flow.
-We will be setting up our inputs, running multiple simulations in parallel, combining the outputs, and finally doing some predictive modeling and visualization using the outputs of these runs.

 .. admonition:: Prerequisites